An Overview of No Fault and Fault Divorce Law

 All states recognize no fault divorces, but some states require that the spouses live separately for a designate period of time before either of them can file for a divorce.

-Fault divorces are not as common, and in fact, many states no longer even recognize them.
+Fault divorces are not as common, and in fact, most states no longer even recognize them.
 In the states that do recognize them, one of the spouses requests that a divorce be granted based on some fault of the other spouse.
 The most common grounds for granting a fault divorce are:

 - Abandonment for a certain length of time